Updated Mar 15, 2026

 What should programmes prioritise next?

-Programmes continue to strengthen disruption‑ready delivery: keep a simple playbook for rapid shifts in teaching, assessment and access, and maintain a single, up‑to‑date source of truth that explains what changed and why.
-Tackle operational pain points where students most often report issues by naming a single owner for timetabling and course logistics, setting and honouring a change window, and publishing weekly micro‑briefings.
-Make assessment criteria unmistakable with annotated exemplars, checklist‑style rubrics and realistic turnaround commitments, and close the loop on how feedback informs subsequent work.
-Maintain hybrid models in which theory sits online while practical learning is scheduled in safe, priority‑based blocks.
-Be transparent on costs and value by showing what contact, resources and support include, and how these translate into tangible benefits.
-Finally, bring industry into the virtual classroom through guest sessions, online showreels and time‑bounded briefs, so students keep building real‑world confidence.
+Programmes should keep the practical fixes that proved their value during disruption.
+Maintain a simple playbook for rapid changes to teaching, assessment, and access, with one up-to-date source of truth that explains what changed and why.
+Reduce operational friction by naming a single owner for timetabling and course logistics, setting a credible change window, and publishing short weekly updates when practical delivery shifts.
+Make assessment criteria unmistakable with annotated exemplars, checklist-style rubrics, and realistic turnaround commitments, then show students how feedback should inform the next piece of work.
+Keep hybrid models where they add value: theory can sit online, while studio and location learning should be scheduled in safe, priority-based blocks that protect hands-on time.
+Be transparent about costs and value by showing what contact, resources, and support include, and translate those elements into concrete benefits.
+Finally, bring industry into the classroom through guest sessions, online showreels, and time-bounded live briefs, so students keep building confidence, contacts, and employability even when conditions change.

 How Student Voice Analytics helps you